Aesop

 probability 75% and one with 90%.

-In the third example, two rules are registered for bar
+In the third example, two rules are registered for bar: an unsafe rule with

 attr ::= @[aesop ]